 Tim Robinson

-A cartographer and writer, Tim Robinson studied mathematics at Cambridge and then worked for many years as a teacher and visual artist in Istanbul, Vienna and London, among other places.
-In 1972 he moved to the Aran Islands.
-In 1986 his first book, Stones of Aran: Pilgrimage, was published to great acclaim.
-The second volume of Stones of Aran, subtitled Labyrinth, appeared in 1995.
-He has also published collections of essays and maps of the Aran Islands, the Burren, and Connemara.
-Connemara: Listening to the Wind, first published in 2006, won the Irish Book Award for Non-fiction.
-Connemara: The Last Pool of Darkness followed in 2008.
+Tim Robinson (1935–2020) studied mathematics at Cambridge and worked for many years as a teacher and visual artist in Istanbul, Vienna, and London.
+In 1972 he moved to the Aran Islands and in 1986 his first book, Stones of Aran: Pilgrimage, was published to great acclaim.
+The second volume, Stones of Aran: Labyrinth, appeared in 1995.
+His Connemara trilogy began in 2006 with Listening to the Wind, which won the Irish Book Award for Nonfiction, and continued with The Last Pool of Darkness and finally A Little Gaelic Kingdom.

 Books by Tim Robinson